vladvintenbakh/ImageFeedApp/README.md

 5. The user can unlike an image by pressing the like button (red heart) again.
 A loading indicator is displayed after pressing it.
     1. If the request succeeds, the loading indicator is hidden, and the icon color changes to gray.
     2. If the request fails, an error alert is shown.
 The user can press the button in the alert to try again.
-6. If the user clicks the image card, the image that it contains will expand, and the user will transition to the individual image screen (see the "Viewing an image in full screen" section).
+6. If the user taps the image card, the image that it contains will expand, and the user will transition to the individual image screen (see the "Viewing an image in full screen" section).
 7. If the user presses the profile icon, they can go to the profile screen.
 8. The user can switch between the image feed and profile screen using the tab bar.